Skip to the main content.

 MPI_message-framing-example

 You know that whoever frames the message defines the message — and that the response to the same message can differ greatly depending on its message framing.
 A message that considers the mindset, needs and desires of its intended audience is more likely to generate a positive response than a message that ignores, or worse, triggers a counterproductive worldview.
-Here’s how to turn message framing into a powerful tool to advance your mission.
+Here’s how to use effective message framing as a powerful tool to advance your mission.

 What is Strategic Message Framing?